facile-it/facile-it.github.io/content/blog/eng/from-0-to-infinite-the-final-keyword.md

 > - Objects should be replaceable with instances of their subtypes without altering the correctness of that program
 > - In general: If you need to add some restriction in an overridden method and that restriction doesn't exist in baseline implementation, you probably violates Liskov Substitution Principle.

-xxxxxxxxxxxxxxxxxxxxx
+I have used it like as example because is specifically for the design of hierarchies.

 I do not want to write an article on how to respect the development according to **Liskov** on the internet there is a lot of literature.
-In this case I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems.
+In this case I would just like to emphasize that building a hierarchy of objects is not easy, that more the hierarchy is deep then more we are faced with design problems and **final** us help to prevent this.

-For this reason, before creating subclasses we should ask ourselves questions such as these:
+For this reason, before creating subclasses we should ask ourselves questions such as these similar this is only a suggestion:

 - is my derived class of the same type as the base class?
 - can my derived class be exchanged with the base class without having "strange" behaviors in the code at runtime?
 - is my base class prepared to be derived?
 - the enhancements made by the subclass are primarily additive?

-If the answers to these questions are negative, using inheritance in this use case, we will get hierarchies of wrong classes, so little maintenance.
+If the answers to these questions are negative, using inheritance in this use case it could lead us to create complex and unmanageable hierarchies.

-Now some example of wrong use of inheritance:
+Now some basic example of wrong use of inheritance:
 ```php
 use App\Domain\Model;
 class Stack extends ArrayList {